moonrepo/moon/docs/workspace.md

 A workspace is a directory that contains [projects](./project.md), manages a [toolchain](./toolchain.md), and is typically coupled with a VCS repository.
-The root of a workspace is denoted by a `.monolith` folder and a `package.json`.
+The root of a workspace is denoted by a `.moon` folder and a `package.json`.

-By default Monolith has been designed for monorepos, but can also be used for polyrepos.
+By default Moon has been designed for monorepos, but can also be used for polyrepos.

 ## Configuration

-Configurations that apply to the entire workspace are located within a `.monolith` folder at the workspace root.
+Configurations that apply to the entire workspace are located within a `.moon` folder at the workspace root.

 > This folder _must_ be relative to the root `package.json` and it's associated lock file.

 ### `workspace.yml`

-The `.monolith/workspace.yml` file configures projects and the toolchain.
+The `.moon/workspace.yml` file configures projects and the toolchain.

 #### projects